ChristianIvicevic/intl-watcher/README.md

 Automatically scans your Next.js project's source files to manage internationalization (i18n) translation keys.
 It keeps your translation dictionaries up-to-date by extracting new keys, removing unused ones, and optionally partitioning keys into separate client and server dictionaries.

+**Compatibility Note**: Primarily designed for use with `next-intl`, this plugin can technically be adapted for other i18n libraries or frameworks that share a similar dictionary structure and access pattern in code.

 ## Features

 - **Automatic Extraction**: Scans your project's source code for i18n keys.
+- **Namespace Support**: Handles nested i18n keys organized into namespaces for structured translations.
 - **Dictionary Syncing**: Automatically updates JSON dictionaries with new translation keys.
 - **Unused Keys Handling**: Warns or removes unused keys.
 - **Client/Server Partitioning**: Separates translation keys into client-side and server-side bundles.